 Raspberry Pistachio Power Bliss Balls

-1/4 cup of raw shelled not salted pistachios, naturally green
+- 1/4 cup raw shelled not salted pistachios naturally green

-Gluten Free chocolate chips or organic natural chocolate chopped (optional)
+- 1/2 cup Gluten Free chocolate chips or organic natural chocolate chopped optional

 Place all the dry ingredients into a bowl.
 Ground almonds, cacao powder, carob powder, maca, cordyceps, salt.

 In a separate bowl combine the wet ingredients.
 You may want to soak the dates beforehand so that they are easier to mash (or you can simply throw them into a food processor).
 Almond butter, dates, maple syrup, Combine well.

 If doing it by hand slowly add in the dry ingredients into the wet, alternating with the freeze-dried raspberries and pistachios (food processor, do the same).
 You can also at this point add chocolate chips.

 If the batter is too dry, add some more almond butter (or maple syrup, but it will become sweeter as well).
 If it is too wet you can add some more ground almonds.